systemsecologygroup/PhytoSFDM/README.rst

 >>> SM1.outvariables

 In the multidimensional array "SM1.outvariables" the first dimension is time (e.g.
-3650 days if the model is run with default parameters) and the second dimension contains the state variables, for the full model, or the state variables and the dummy variables for the aggregate models.
-In the case of SM1, i.e. a size model of aggregate properties based on an immigration mechanism,
+3650 days if the model is run with default parameters of 10 years) and the second dimension contains the state variables, for the full model, or the state variables and the dummy variables for the aggregate models.

 To access all attribute values of the class instance "SM1" one can type in an interactive python console:

 >>> SM1.__dict__